Ostia: The Port That Fed Rome

 The harbor settlement at the Tiber mouth dates to the fourth century BC, making it among Rome’s earliest colonial foundations, established to control river access and provide a military base on the coast.
 What turned it into a commercial city of the first order was the growth of Rome itself: as the city’s population increased, so did its requirements, and as its requirements increased, the scale of maritime commerce necessary to meet them increased proportionally.
 By the early Empire, Ostia had become a substantial city in its own right — its own temples, baths, theaters, forums, warehouses — organized around the single overriding economic function of receiving, storing, and forwarding the goods that the capital required.

 The harbor facilities went through successive developments that reflect the increasing scale of Roman maritime commerce.
-The natural river mouth offered limited depth and was subject to silting and storm damage; Claude Claudius’s emperor harbor, constructed north of Ostia in the 40s AD, added an artificial basin large enough to accommodate the large grain ships that crossed the Mediterranean from Alexandria and Carthage.
+The natural river mouth offered limited depth and was subject to silting and storm damage; the emperor Claudius’s harbor, constructed north of Ostia in the 40s AD, added an artificial basin large enough to accommodate the large grain ships that crossed the Mediterranean from Alexandria and Carthage.
 Trajan deepened and extended the facility with a hexagonal inner harbor connected to the outer basin, creating a sheltered anchorage that was substantially more usable than the earlier structure.
-The Portus Augusti — the harbor of Augustus, then expanded under Trajan as Portus Traiani — became the primary entry point for Rome’s maritime imports, with Ostia serving as the administrative center and warehouse complex for the goods that passed through.
+The Portus Augusti — expanded under Trajan as Portus Traiani — became the primary entry point for Rome’s maritime imports, with Ostia serving as the administrative center and warehouse complex for the goods that passed through.
+The Neptune who presides over the Haifa sarcophagus was invoked by every sailor who navigated these waters; the god of the sea was the implicit partner in every transaction the port conducted.

 The warehouses — horrea — were Ostia’s defining architectural feature, as revealing of the city’s function as the thermopolia were of Rome’s street food culture.
 The horrea were massive rectangular structures organized around internal courtyards, with rows of storage rooms opening onto colonnaded galleries.
 Some were specialized — the horrea built to store grain under conditions that prevented moisture damage, the horrea for wine amphoras, the horrea for other commodities — while others were general.
 The scale was industrial: the Grandi Horrea, among the largest surviving examples, had over sixty storage rooms in a single complex.
 The total warehouse capacity at Ostia was sufficient to hold several months’ supply of Rome’s grain requirements, providing a buffer against supply disruptions that the city could not otherwise have managed.

 The workers who moved goods through this system were organized into corporations — collegia — that combined commercial function, religious observance, and social solidarity in characteristically Roman fashion.
-The corpus lenunculariorum tabulariorum — the guild of river boatmen who transferred goods from seagoing ships to the smaller barges that could navigate the Tiber upstream to Rome — the mensores frumentarii — the grain measurers who verified weight and quality — the nautae — the sailors — all had their own collegia with their own meeting halls, their own patrons, and their own burial arrangements for members who died.
 The Piazzale delle Corporazioni at Ostia, a porticoed square surrounding a theater whose colonnade was decorated with mosaic emblems of the various trading corporations and their home cities, shows the reach of the commercial network Ostia connected: representatives from Carthage, Alexandria, Sabratha, Narbonne, and dozens of other Mediterranean ports maintained offices in the square, advertising their commodities and shipping services to Roman buyers.
+The harbor the Haifa sarcophagus depicts was one end of a system that extended to every shore of the Mediterranean.

-Its decline followed the same pattern as Ephesus: silting destroyed the harbor’s utility faster than the engineering capacity available could compensate.
+Its decline followed the pattern of silting that defeated every ancient Mediterranean harbor eventually.
 By the fifth century the harbor was substantially unusable, and the city’s population had declined dramatically.
 Medieval Ostia — the small fortified town visible near the archaeological site today — is a footnote to the city that once processed the food supply of the ancient world’s largest metropolis.
-What the excavations have exposed — and Ostia is among the most extensively excavated ancient cities outside Pompeii — is a snapshot of a commercial city at full operation in the second and early third centuries AD, a picture of Roman economic life at its most prosaic and most indispensable.
+What the excavations have exposed — and Ostia is among the most extensively excavated ancient cities outside Pompeii — is a snapshot of a commercial city at full operation in the second and early third centuries AD, the prosaic and indispensable engine of Roman urban life.